joshwcomeau/waveforms/reminders.md

 * section on noise-cancelling headphones

 * IntersectionObserver to fire when the next step reaches the middle of the screen, rather than when the current one exits?

+* Get opinions from people about the copy/content!
+  * Pat from Vanier
+  * Phil
+  * KA folk